Local Yaris GR demand has hit new heights after Toyota confirmed all 1100 orders allocated to Australia are now taken.

 Toyota confirmed the technical specifications for Toyota's pocket rocket, its 1.6-litre three-cylinder turbocharged engine producing 200kW and 370Nm in a 1280kg body, resulting in a 0-100km/h claim of just 5.2 seconds.

-And in a piece of glory-be news for potential Australian owners, Toyota Australia has appeared to have had a change of heart about supplying the GR Yaris here complete with the formerly scorned Performance Pack.
+In a further piece of glory-be news for potential Australian owners, Toyota Australia has had a change of heart about supplying the GR Yaris here complete with the formerly scorned Performance Pack.

-The Performance Pack adds Torsen limited-slip differentials front and rear, providing the ability to split drive torque left and right as well as fore and aft, as well as Michelin Pilot Sport 4 S tyres and tweaked dampers.
+The Performance Pack adds Torsen limited-slip differentials front and rear, providing the ability to split drive torque left and right as well as fore and aft, as well as, 18-inch forged BBS wheels, Michelin Pilot Sport 4 S tyres and tweaked dampers.